25 min read

 Core Principles of Compliance

-• Transparency: Clearly state what data you are collecting and why you are collecting it in an accessible privacy policy.
+• Transparency: Clearly state what data you are collecting and why in an accessible privacy policy.

 • Accountability: You are responsible for protecting the data you collect and for ensuring any third party tools or agencies you work with are also compliant.